Nervosys/Botnix/README.md

 * _Welcome to Botnix!_
 * We are working on our first major release: `Botnix 1.0 Torbjörn` (pronounced *torr-beyourn*, meaning "Bear of Thor") &#128059;
-* `Botnix` works out-of-the-box using standard `NixOS` conventions and is currently in active development.
+* `Botnix` works out-of-the-box using standard `Botnix` conventions and is currently in active development.
 * Join us in building the future of robot operating systems!
 See the [Contributing](#contributing) section.
 We welcome contributions from all.

 ## Vision